lmcrean/lauriecrean_v3/docs/fine_art_painting.md

-# Fine Art Painting

-My Fine Art Painting practise lasted from early childhood until around 2018.
-Then from 2019-22 my attention naturally evolved into more of an interest in collaborating with young people, which lead to the science of learning.

-I've had a few spells since such as a spontaneous self portrait below (while supervising another teacher in a very lively mask painting class!).
+# Artistic Development

+Expression, experimentation, experiencing the world in a new way, are all crucial in my programming practise and stem from early childhood involvement in Fine Art.

-At the time of writing I enjoy artistic interests through many other mediums such as dance.
-Artistically and professionally, I seem more and more engaged in the process of collaboration...
-In contrast these Paintings took place in what seems to have been more of a soul-searching period of my life.
+At the time of writing I enjoy the medium of dance.
+Artistically and professionally, I am more and more involved in the joy of collaboration...
+In contrast the Paintings pictured below took place in what appears to have been more of a soul-searching period of my life.

-I am proud of the work that emerged from it; I'm equally grateful I fulfilled my biggest childhood dream of attending Art School, which was a wonderful experience.

 <!--TODO: Add images, captions -->